nickscamara/TriVote/README.md

 # TriVote
 Winner of the Hack New Hampshire 2020 (Creative Impact track)
+Contributers are Nick Camara, Benjamin Whitehead, Caleb Peffer, William Tu

 ## What is TriVote?
 TriVote is a competitive Trivia game made with Flutter.
 The game allows users to compete against friends by responding questions related to the political system.